-The Group will seek to acquire distribution rights of new products to enhance its product portfolio.
-Looking ahead to 2022, the Group will continue to enhance its product portfolio, distribution channels and marketing and promotion strategy in order to achieve a better and sustainable long-term development of the Group.
+The Group intends to seek to acquire distribution rights of new products to enhance its product portfolio.
+Looking ahead to 2023, the Group will continue to enhance its product portfolio, distribution channels, marketing, and promotion strategy in order to achieve a better and sustainable long-term development.